If you want a high-performance website for your Internet business – then you need to understand Semantic Standards (Web 3.0) & the implications.

 Schema Markup (SM) was developed in 2011, as a collaboration between Google, Microsoft, Yahoo & Yandex, to implement a structured data framework.

-“Schema Markup is another SWS which improves a site’s visibility, making them more understandable to search engines.”
+“Schema Markup improves a page’s visibility, making it more understandable to search engines.”

 The markup defines the content on web pages in a format called metadata that enables machines to read & understand the data.

-You determine which markup is best to apply to your web pages, e.g. for services, articles, products, events, by reviewing Schema.org.
+You determine which markup is best to apply to your web pages, e.g. for services, articles, products, events, by reviewing Schema.org & using a plugin.

-SM is placed in your web page using one of the supported formats – JSON-LD, Microdata, or RDFa – using Rank Math SEO.
+SM is auto placed in your web page using one of the supported formats – JSON-LD, Microdata, or RDFa.

 “SM has categories for Local Businesses, Pages, Articles, Authors, Orgs. & more.”

-When you publish an article with SM, e.g. “BlogPosting”, “Author”, & “Publisher” are a few of the tags added by Rank Math SEO.
+When I publish an article with SM, e.g. “BlogPosting”, “Author”, & “Publisher” are a few of the tags added by Rank Math SEO.

-Google states SM is mandatory for important YMYL articles on technical expertise, medical & health information, or financial information.
+SM is mandatory for important YMYL articles on medical, health, or financial information.

-SM for Local Business is critical & tags your business type, NAP data, & other items, e.g. open hours/days, URL & web pages.
+Website SM for Local Business is critical & tags your business type, NAP data, open hours/days, & URL.

-Next time you search for your name or business, when the information displays, ask yourself is it accurate & pulling data from my SM or website socials?
+Next time you search your name or business, when it displays, ask yourself is it accurate & pulling from SM or social media?

-“Stand out with Local Business SM to feed a rich snippet in the SERPs.”
+“Stand out with Local Business SM to enhance a rich snippet in the SERPs.”

-You can determine your Local Business category from 30-types on Schema.org.
-SBMarketer is a coaching & consulting business, so “Service” is appropriate.
+SBMarketer is a coaching & consulting business, so type “Service” is appropriate.

 3. Using Open Graph